-In addition to diversification reasons, PERSI has added private assets (both equity and real estate) in an attempt to capture an illiquidity premium (and to realize the annual smoothing benefits recognized by the practices of actuaries and accountants).
+In addition to diversification reasons, PERSI has added private assets (both equity and real estate) in an attempt to capture an illiquidity premium (and to realize the annual smoothing benefits recognized by the practices of actuaries and accountants which have real, tangible impacts on the annual amounts paid and received by our beneficiaries).
 There is a dedicated manager and index fund for publically traded real estate investments (REITS).
 The real estate exposure (both public and private) is combined with a TIPS mandate to increase near to medium term (1-5 year) inflation protection.
 PERSI also has maintained for decades a larger than typical exposure to emerging markets for long-term growth prospects.
 PERSI also maintains a greater weight to small capitalization U.S. equities than larger capitalization US equities when its public U.S. securities portfolio is viewed by itself (a consequence of the use of active managers).